-8. To the fullest extent permitted by law, Licensee and any entity or person for whom Licensee is legally liable, agrees to be responsible for any liability, defend, pay on behalf of, indemnify, and hold harmless the City, its elected and appointed officials, employees and volunteers and others working on behalf of the City against any and all claims, demands, suits, or loss, including all costs connected therewith, including all costs and actual attorney fees, and for any damages which may be asserted, claimed or recovered against or from the City, its elected and appointed officials, employees, volunteers or others working on behalf of the City, by reason of personal injury, including bodily injury, death and/or property damage, including loss of use thereof, which arises out of or is in any way connected or associated with Licensee's operation of a Economic Development at the Property.

-9. In the event Licensee fails to reimburse the City the costs and/or attorney fees as required herein, or any part thereof, then said amount could be transferred to the tax roll in accordance with Section 1-14 of the Birmingham City Code.

-10. Any disputes arising under this Contract, not within the jurisdiction of the Michigan Liquor Control Commission, shall be settled either by commencement of a suit in Oakland County Circuit Court or by compulsory arbitration, at the election of the City.
+- 8. To the fullest extent permitted by law, Licensee and any entity or person for whom Licensee is legally liable, agrees to be responsible for any liability, defend, pay on behalf of, indemnify, and hold harmless the City, its elected and appointed officials, employees and volunteers and others working on behalf of the City against any and all claims, demands, suits, or loss, including all costs connected therewith, including all costs and actual attorney fees, and for any damages which may be asserted, claimed or recovered against or from the City, its elected and appointed officials, employees, volunteers or others working on behalf of the City, by reason of personal injury, including bodily injury, death and/or property damage, including loss of use thereof, which arises out of or is in any way connected or associated with Licensee's operation of a Economic Development at the Property. - 9.
+In the event Licensee fails to reimburse the City the costs and/or attorney fees as required herein, or any part thereof, then said amount could be transferred to the tax roll in accordance with Section 1-14 of the Birmingham City Code. - 10.
+Any disputes arising under this Contract, not within the jurisdiction of the Michigan Liquor Control Commission, shall be settled either by commencement of a suit in Oakland County Circuit Court or by compulsory arbitration, at the election of the City.
 The Licensee shall notify the City of any dispute it has arising out of this Contract and shall demand that the City elect whether the dispute is to be resolved by submitting it to compulsory arbitration or by commencement of a suit in Oakland County Circuit Court.
 The City shall make its election in writing within thirty (30) days from the receipt of such notice.
 If the City elects to have the dispute resolved by compulsory arbitration, it shall be settled pursuant to Chapter 50 of the Revised Judicature Act for the State of Michigan, with each of the parties appointing one arbitrator and the two thus appointed appointing a third.
-In the event the City fails to make such an election, any dispute between the parties may be resolved by the filing of a suit in the Oakland County Circuit Court.

-11. This Contract shall be governed by and performed, interpreted and enforced in accordance with the laws of the State of Michigan.

-12. If any provision of this contract is declared invalid, illegal or unenforceable, such provision shall be severed from this contract and all other provisions shall remain in full force and effect.

-13. This Contract shall be binding upon and apply and inure to the benefit of the parties hereto and their respective successors or assigns.
+In the event the City fails to make such an election, any dispute between the parties may be resolved by the filing of a suit in the Oakland County Circuit Court. - 11.
+This Contract shall be governed by and performed, interpreted and enforced in accordance with the laws of the State of Michigan. - 12.
+If any provision of this contract is declared invalid, illegal or unenforceable, such provision shall be severed from this contract and all other provisions shall remain in full force and effect. - 13.
+This Contract shall be binding upon and apply and inure to the benefit of the parties hereto and their respective successors or assigns.
 The covenants, conditions, and the agreements herein contained are hereby declared binding on the CITY OF BIRMINGHAM and Licensee.
 It is further agreed that there shall be no change, modification, or alteration hereof, except in writing, signed by both of the parties hereto.
 Neither party shall assign any of the rights under this contract without prior approval, in writing, of the other.
 Any attempt at assignment without prior written consent shall be void and of no effect.

-IN WITNESS WHEREOF, the parties hereby have executed this Contract as of the date set forth above.

-By: IIM

-Its: 📕 the get of OW NOR

-Date: 8/5/2020

-By:\\\\\\, Mayor

-Date:\\\\\
+By:, Clerk

-By:\\\\\, Clerk Date: \\\\\
+Date:

-City of Birmingham MEMORANDU M

-DATE: August 14, 2020 Planning Division
+DATE: August 14, 2020

 TO: Planning Board Members

 FROM: Jana Ecker, Planning Director

-SUBJECT: 525 N. Old Woodward, Luxe - Amendment and Revised Final Si · Special Land Use Permit (Bistro) ite Plan & Design Review
+SUBJECT: 525 N. Old Woodward, Luxe - Special Land Use Permit (Bistro)

+Amendment and Revised Final Site Plan & Design Review